Healthy Recipes Blog

 Variations

-• You can use whatever toppings you like and enjoy.
-I like to use pepperoni, but other options include olives, sauteed mushrooms, red onions, and bell peppers.
+2. You can use whatever toppings you like and enjoy.
+I like to use pepperoni, but other options include olives, sautéed mushrooms, red onions, and bell peppers.

 Instructions

-Your first step is to microwave the squash.
-Or you can bake the spaghetti squash in the oven.
+Cook the squash.
+You can microwave the squash or bake it.
 Rake a fork back and forth to remove strands of the flesh, keeping the shells intact.

 Spaghetti squash strands in a glass bowl.

 Mix the strands with marinara sauce and shredded mozzarella, then transfer them back to the shells.
-Arrange the pepperoni on top and sprinkle the boats with the remaining mozzarella and parmesan.
+Arrange the pepperoni on top and sprinkle the squash halves with the remaining mozzarella and parmesan.

 The boats are ready for the oven.

-Bake the boats until the cheese is melted and lightly browned, about 15 minutes.
+Bake until the cheese is melted and lightly browned, about 15 minutes.
 Let rest for five minutes before serving.

 The boats are ready in the pan.